 It even fares well in bright sunlight.
 It became harder to see but never became totally washed out.
 Plus you can turn the brightness up pretty high, which helps burn through the glare.

 It's not a total victory though, because while the resolution is unparalleled for a tablet, the contrast between colours is a bit muted - they're never as bright or deep as they could be - especially if you've seen the amazing Super AMOLED HD screen on the Samsung Galaxy S5.

 There's a black border around the display that you can rest your thumbs on and a narrow speaker running the length of each of the shorter sides.

 The 1.9 megapixel front camera lens can be found in the middle of one of the longer sides, which suggests that unlike its little brother, the Google Nexus 10 is intended to be used primarily as a landscape device.
 Next to it you'll notice an ambient light sensor, which will automatically dim the screen in low light.

 At the opposite side there's a little indicator light that flashes whenever you get a notification, be it an email, a reminder or whatever else.
 When it's not flashing it's all but invisible.

 The top edge of the Google Nexus 10 houses the power button, which is also used to sleep and wake the device.
 Just to the right of that there's a volume rocker.
-It's a great position as they're easy to reach whether you hold the tablet in portrait or landscape.
-Our only minor complaint is that the volume rocker is only slightly bigger than the power button, making it easy to mistake one for the other.
+It's a great position as it's easy to reach whether you hold the tablet in portrait or landscape orientation.
+My only minor complaint is that the volume rocker is only slightly bigger than the power button, making it easy to mistake one for the other.